 “It’s a matter of a balance test that we use when we consider the need, and we also consider the arguments for and against any proceeding, including our natural gas pipeline cases,” he said.
 “We consider what the states want; we give it due consideration, as we do with all arguments raised.”

-The two court cases could lead FERC to again reconsider its 1999 policy statement on natural gas infrastructure approvals, which former Chair Richard Glick attempted before being rebuked by legislators on Capitol Hill, including the retiring Energy and Natural Resources Committee Chair Joe Manchin (I-W.Va.), who later refused to hold hearings on his renomination, effectively ending his term.
+The two court cases could lead FERC to again reconsider its 1999 policy statement on natural gas infrastructure approvals, which former Chair Richard Glick attempted before being rebuked by members of Congress on Capitol Hill.
+One of those, retiring Sen. Joe Manchin (I-W.Va.), refused to hold hearings on Glick’s renomination in the Energy and Natural Resources Committee, effectively ending his term.

 “The shift that we’ve seen in the legal landscape regarding our certifications, on LNG in particular, I think does present an opportunity for us to revisit the 25-year-old policies that we have regarding those authorizations,” Phillips said.
 “To be clear, we have new colleagues.
 They’ve just gotten here.
-We certainly want to give them an opportunity to get up to speed on these matters.
-I’ve already begun conversations talking about this, interconnection [and] all the other priorities that we know that we have to deal with, but we are working toward it.
-This is something that is top of mind.”
+We certainly want to give them an opportunity to get up to speed on these matters.”